r-pufky/payday2-secret/README_JA.md

 1. Out of bounds

    `The four thieves were surrounded on the docks but they kept their enemies
-    away from the loot until it was all sent away`
+    away from the loot until it was all sent away.`

 1. Lord of War